phosphor-v/RPIHome/README.md

 After this your HomeAssistant server will be avaible with address *DEVICEIPADDRESS*:8123

-ESPHome will able with address *DEVICEIPADDRESS*:6052
+ESPHome will be avaible with address *DEVICEIPADDRESS*:6052